 The prison on Alcatraz Island was closed in 1963, and the island has since been used as a tourist attraction.
 Many famous inmates, such as Al Capone, served time at the prison on Alcatraz Island.

 The island is open to visitors every day of the year, though hours of operation vary seasonally.
-Visitors can explore the island on their own, or take a guided tour.
-A number of different tours are available, including audio tours, self-guided multimedia tours, and guided tours.
+Visitors can explore the island independently or take a guided tour.
+Different tours are available, including audio, self-guided multimedia, and guided tours.

 2. Golden Gate Bridge